CodeSignal/meteor-protomongo/README.md

 If you'd like to make a contribution, please open a pull request in [package repository](https://github.com/CodeSignal/meteor-protomongo).

-If you're so cool that you want (and have enough rights) to publish a new version, please follow the instructions below:
+If you want (and have the right permissions) to publish a new version, please follow the instructions below:
 * Make sure you have [NPM](https://www.npmjs.com/) account and are a member of [codesignal](https://www.npmjs.com/org/codesignal) organization;
 * Follow instructions from [npm docs](https://docs.npmjs.com/getting-started/publishing-npm-packages) to set up NPM user in your local environment;
-* Update package version, and push changes to git with `npm version <new_version>`, `git push origin master`, `git push --tags`;
+* Update package version and push changes to git by running these commands: `npm version <new_version>`, `git push origin master`, `git push --tags`;
-* Update package version, and publish the package with `npm publish --access public`.
+* Publish the updated package with `npm publish --access public`.

 ## License